javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 Once you get a bash prompt issue a **pwd** command to see what the current working directory is.
 Do you know why this is the working directory?

-Look at the Dockerfile again that you used to create this image.
+Look at the Dockerfile here [Dockerfile](https://github.com/javaplus/KubernetesDojo/blob/master/Dockerfile) used to create this image and see if you can see why.

-Also, do an **ls** to see all the files that were copied into this working directory and then figure out how they got there.

 Now, try to actually create a new file in that directory.
 You can just do a simple echo command like this:
 ```bash